About the IELTS™ Test

 How long is the test?

-The Reading and Writing sections are for 60 minutes each, the listening is for 30 minutes, speaking is for 11-14minutes, which means that total duration is 2hrs 45 minutes.
+- The total duration is 2 hours 45 minutes.
 The Listening, Reading and Writing tests are done in one sitting.
 The Speaking test may be on the same day or up to seven days before or after the other tests.

 How much does the test cost?